-Sometimes as I mourned, I felt Jesus mourning with me, and other times I felt alone and unable to find peace or comfort.
+Sometimes as I mourned, I felt Jesus mourning with me, and at other times, I felt alone and unable to find peace or comfort.
 That didn’t mean Jesus wasn’t there.
-In the case of a few friendships, Jesus just let me cry it out until no more tears fell; then told me to let them go.
+In the case of a few friendships, Jesus just let me cry it out until no more tears fell, then told me to let them go.

 You may always expect to be comforted if you look at this verse from the standpoint of mourning or grieving over a loss.
 After all, Jesus promised comfort to the mourners.

 A few weeks ago, I explained the meaning of the phrase Blessed are.
 It means, “O the blessedness of,” “the gladness of,” or we could say “happiness is . . .”

 If you combine Happiness is with the phrase those who mourn, it doesn’t really make sense.
 Did Jesus really tell us that it is a blessed or a happy thing to mourn?
 How can we be happy while we are grieving?

 Mourning is not exactly what I find happiness in.

 However, the type of mourning Matthew 5:4 refers to is the kind of mourning we do over our sin.